 Station 1 Reflection Questions

-Based on your observations, are any of the specimens a primate?
+Based on your observations, are any of the casts primates?
 Why?

-For each of the specimens, observe the teeth – what diets are suggested by the teeth of each specimen?
+For each of the casts, observe the teeth – what diets are suggested by the teeth of each cast?

 Exercise 3: Primate Taxonomy